hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 ## **Contracts ABI**

 ### **Moolah Market**
-The JustLend DAO V2 market adopts an isolated-lending model, where each market consists of a single collateral asset paired with a single borrowable asset.
+The JustLend DAO V2 market adopts an isolated-collateral lending protocol, where each market consists of a single collateral asset paired with a single borrowable asset.
 All markets are managed within the Moolah contract.
 Each market is uniquely identified by a Market ID, which is composed of the borrowable asset, collateral asset, oracle, interest rate model, and liquidation factor.

 #### **1. Supply**